arescentral/arescentral.org/content/about.rst

 ..  image:: /splash.png
     :width: 100%
+    :alt: Deep in space, war still has a name.
+This is it.

 Ares is a tactical space-combat game, combining elements of both arcade shooters and real-time strategy games.